miguelgrinberg/Flask-SocketIO/docs/index.rst

 - For other message queues supported by Kombu, see the `Kombu documentation
   <http://docs.celeryproject.org/projects/kombu/en/latest/introduction.html#transport-comparison>`_
   to find out what dependencies are needed.
+- If eventlet or gevent are used, then monkey patching the Python standard library is normally required to force the message queue package to use coroutine friendly functions and classes.

 To start multiple Flask-SocketIO servers, you must first ensure you have the message queue service running.
 To start a Socket.IO server and have it connect to